spackleso/spackle/apps/docs/src/pages/node.md

 ```

 ### Configure your environment
-In order to use Spackle, create a new `Spackle` client with your API key.
-You can find your API key in Spackle app [settings page](https://dashboard.stripe.com/settings/apps/so.spackle.stripe).
+In order to use Spackle, create a new `Spackle` client with your secret key.
+You can find your secret key in Spackle app [settings page](https://dashboard.stripe.com/settings/apps/so.spackle.stripe).

 ```js
 import Spackle from 'spackle-node';